microsoft/MSRSec/external/ossl/README.md

 ## Understanding Stand Alone OpenSSL

 ### Compiling OpenSSL with no Operating System
-For this repo (Firmware TPM and Authenticated Variables) a very limited subset of OpenSSL features are needed, so most are turned off using the OpenSSL config tool:
+For this repo (Firmware TPM and Authenticated Variables) a very limited subset of OpenSSL features are needed, so most options are turned off using the OpenSSL config tool:
 ```
 OPENSSL_CONFIG = \
 --with-rand-seed=getrandom \